emirmatik/compiler-in-cpp/README.md

 # Compiler in C++

+Simple Compiler of an arbitrary language made in C ++

+**Note: Do not forget to write your file name as the input source in main section** **Note2: You need to store your all operations in a variable.
+Because it outputs only variables currently.
+(Will be changed)**

 ## Abilities of the Compiler
 - Understands variable assignments.
 - Solves simple math calculations with considering operator and paranthese priority 💪. <br/>